 As the Assistant Head of Diversity and Inclusion, Dr Balissa Greene outlines the British Army’s journey towards diversity, equity and inclusion, from the realities of funding constraints to evidence of progress, and the roles that those currently serving play in the recruitment and retention of soldiers from diverse backgrounds.

-The experiences of Commonwealth soldiers serving in the British Army as well as attitudes in the UK on questions of ethnicity and nationality will also feature in the conversation, which will be chaired by RUSI Senior Research Fellow in Military Sciences Paul O’Neill.
+The experiences of Commonwealth soldiers serving in the British Army as well as attitudes in the UK on questions of ethnicity and nationality also feature in the conversation, which was be chaired by RUSI Senior Research Fellow in Military Sciences Paul O’Neill.

 Dr Balissa Greene